Josip Filipović

-Josip Filipović, Freiherr (Baron) von Philippsberg, also Josef von Philippovich or Joseph Philippovich (April 1818 – 6 August 1889), was an Austro-Hungarian general (Feldzeugmeister).
+Josip Filipović, Freiherr (Baron) von Philippsberg, also Josef von Philippovich or Joseph Philippovich (28 April 1819 – 6 August 1889), was a Croatian nobleman, who rose to the rank of Austrian-Hungarian general (Feldzeugmeister).

 Life and career

-Filipović was born in the Military Frontier town of Gospić, then in Austrian Empire.
+Filipović was born in the Military Frontier town of Gospić in the Austrian Empire (now Croatia).
 He joined the Austrian Army in 1836 and became major in 1848.
 He fought under Josip Jelačić in Hungary, helping to quell the 1848 Revolutions.

 He became colonel and commander of the 5th border regiment in 1857, and scored victories at the Battle of Solferino in 1859 and in the Austro-Prussian War in 1866.
 At one point He was commander of a Viennese division and for a short time was promoted from general to colonel general.

 In 1859 he became major general and fought with the 6th corps in Italy, for which he was rewarded with the hereditary title of Freiherr.
 In 1866 he fought in Bohemia campaign with the 2nd corps.

 Filipović moved further up through the ranks, stationed in Vienna, Tyrol, Vorarlberg and Brno, where he was made Feldzeugmeister in January 1874.
 In June 1874, he became the commander of the army in Bohemia, a position he would hold until his death.

 In July 1878 he commanded the troops invading Bosnia and Herzegovina.
 After three months of battle his troops captured Sarajevo on 19 August, which then became the capital.
 The occupation of Herzegovina was assigned to his subordinate Feldmarschalleutnant Stjepan Jovanović.
 He returned to Vienna in 1880 and to Prague in 1882.

-Filipović died in Prague (at the time Austro-Hungarian Empire, now Czech Republic).
+Filipović died in Prague in Austria-Hungary (now the Czech Republic).
 For his merits he was awarded the Commander's Cross of the Order of Maria Theresa in 1879.

+Filipović had a younger brother Franjo Filipović who was also a general.